 If you're lucky enough to be able to breastfeed your newborn, worrying about what to bring for their nutrition may not be a concern for you.
 However, fed is best, so if you've chosen to formula feed your child, a must-have is their formula and a way to serve it.

 Make sure you pack extra supplies of baby formula and several bottles.
 You'll also want a bottle cleanser and a bottle brush.

-Babies spend an average of fourteen to seventeen hours a day asleep, so making sure they’re comfortable is a priority.
-While it takes extra care to ensure these items aren’t lost or left behind, bringing their baby blankets, pacifier and lovey are critical.
+Babies spend an average of fourteen to seventeen hours a day asleep, so making sure they're comfortable is a priority.
+While it takes extra care to ensure these items aren't lost or left behind, bringing their baby blankets, pacifier and lovey is critical.

 If your baby uses a pacifier to soothe themselves, bring several along as these are easily lost or fall on dirty surfaces.

 Speaking of sleep, you'll want to make sure your baby is able to catch some z's in peace while traveling.
 Like adults, adjusting to a new environment can pose challenges when it comes to falling asleep and staying asleep.

 Hotels can be noisy environments, and if your vacation takes you to a bigger city, there's no accounting for traffic, construction, and other noise.
 Ensure your baby falls asleep easily and sleeps soundly with a portable white noise machine.

 While adults and older children have more control over spills, stains, and accidents on their clothing, babies don't.
 Make sure you have three outfits a day for your baby to wear in case of any wardrobe woes.

 If you're looking to save space in your luggage, small and easy-to-fold onesies are great for traveling with babies – pack a couple of dressier outfits if your trip will include a few nicer outings, but generally, a onesie is all they'll need.